 Your choice of CCTV DVR is mainly dictated by the number of cameras your system has.
 If you require 5-8 cameras you will need an 8 Channel DVR.
 If you only need 1-4 cameras on the system you will need a 4 channel DVR.
 Once you have selected the number of channels you require you can begin to think about other aspects of the DVR that will affect your decision.
 Is your system going to be monitored or does it require high-quality recording functionality?
 How long do you want to keep recordings for?
 The longer this time is, the larger the memory will need to be within the DVR.

 Consider all installation costs

-When choosing your CCTV monitor, many modern DVR comes equipped with a VGA and HDMI connection as well as a BNC connection.
+When choosing your CCTV monitor, many modern DVR come equipped with a VGA and HDMI connection as well as a BNC connection.
 This means you can use most computer monitors and the majority of modern televisions are already equipped with a VGA connection as standard to connect your CCTV.
-If your chosen DVR does not have an optional VGA connection you also need to consider a monitor with BNC inputs.
+If your chosen DVR does have an optional VGA connection you also need to consider a monitor with BNC inputs.
 Nearly all CCTV DVR has a BNC connection to connect the monitor, as well as the more modern optional VGA connection.